-At the end of the tour the biologist gives a recap to explain which species were sighted and to show the sighting history of individual animals that were able to be identified from the tour.
+At the end, the biologist gives a recap to explain which species were sighted and to show the sighting history of individual animals that were able to be identified from the tour.

 CONSERVATION & RESPONSIBLE TOURISM